FilipDominec/rp2daq/README.md

 time.sleep(.5) # required for noninteractive script, to not terminate before data arrive
 ```

 The important difference is that here, the ```rp.adc``` is provided with a *callback* function.
 This makes it *asynchronous*: it does no more block further program flow, no matter how long it takes to sample 1000 points.
-Only after the report is received from the device, your ```_callback``` function is called (in a separate thread) to process it.
+Only after the report is received from the device, your function specified as the ```_callback``` is called (in a separate thread) to process it.

 Calling commands asynchronously allows one to simultaneously orchestrate multiple rp2daq commands.
 It is particularly useful for commands taking long time to finish, like extensive ADC acquisition or stepping motor movement.

 ### Caveats of advanced asynchronous commands use
 You can call synchronous rp2daq commands of one type and asynchronous commands of another type without problems.

-It is not advisable, however, to issue two asynchronous commands of the same type with two different callback functions, if there is a risk of their temporal overlap.
+It is not advisable, however, to issue two asynchronous commands of the same type with two different callback functions, if there is a possibility of the first command finishing after the second was called:

-At most one callback function is assigned to one *command type*, not to *each unique command* you issued.
+This comes from that your callback function is assigned to one *command type*, not to *each unique command* you issued.

 As a result, if you launch two long-duration commands of the same type in close succession (e.g. stepping motor movements), first one with ```_callback=A```, second one with ```_callback=B```, each motor reporting its move being finished will eventually result in calling the ```B``` function as their callback.